Fantastic Kindness Club Ideas with a Free Good Deeds Checklist

 33. Kindness Bingo Challenge

-Have members work together to create a large kindness pledge poster.
-Students in the club can sign their name to pledge to be kind and caring citizens who treat themselves and others with respect.
-You can also extend the pledge to others in the school.
+Have members work together to create a large, eye-catching pledge poster as a reminder of the club's values.
+Encourage them to sign their name to a pledge to be kind and caring citizens who treat themselves and others with respect.

 35. Kindness Celebrations

-Hold celebrations or events to highlight the growth of your club and school community.
-Students should feel proud of their achievements and contribution to a kinder and more peaceful world.
+Host regular kindness celebrations to showcase the growth of your kindness club and the positive impact it has made on the school community.
+Students should feel proud of their achievements and contributions to a kinder and more peaceful world.

 36. Kindness Mentorship